-Whereas sunny weather can certainly bring on an energetic mood, we also all recognize the feeling of tiredness after a day making the most of the sun's rays and the need for a summer nap.
+Whereas sunny weather can certainly bring on an energetic mood, we also all recognize the feeling of tiredness after a day of making the most of the sun's rays and the need for a summer nap.
 So why does the sun make you tired?

 On cloudy days, we pine for long summer days when the sun seems never to stop shining.
 Then summer arrives, and we find ourselves fatigued after a few hours of enjoying the weather outside.
 To help us understand the answer, we share 5 scientific reasons you may feel sleepy or quickly tired after a small part of your day in the sun.